Chick Brooder Setup | Raising Baby Chicks

 Pine Shavings:

 Pine shavings are readily available at most feed stores and they are cost effective.
-The biggest negative about using shavings as the bedding is that it is extremely dusty.
-Chickens have very sensitive respiratory systems.
+The biggest negative about using shavings as the bedding is that it can be extremely dusty.
+This isn't ideal because chickens have very sensitive respiratory systems.

-We used pine shavings our first time raising chicks and had issues with the chicks sneezing.
+We used pine shavings our first time raising chicks and it caused our chicks to sneeze.
 We spoke with a local vet and they said to try a less dusty bedding.

 Hemp Bedding: